-Before the Board approved the Company financial statements for the half year ended 31 March 2016 and the full-year ended 30 September 2016 and each of the quarters ending 31 December 2015, 31 March 2016, 30 June 2016 and 30 September 2016, it received from the Chief Executive Officer and the Chief Financial Officer a declaration that, in their opinion, the financial records of the Company for the relevant financial period have been properly maintained and that the financial statements for the relevant financial period comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company and the consolidated entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+Before the Board approved the Company financial statements for the half year ended 31 March 2017 and the full-year ended 30 September 2017 and each of the quarters ending 31 December 2016, 31 March 2017, 30 June 2017 and 30 September 2017, it received from the Chief Executive Officer and the Chief Financial Officer a declaration that, in their opinion, the financial records of the Company for the relevant financial period have been properly maintained and that the financial statements for the relevant financial period comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the Company and the consolidated entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.

 Under section 250RA of the Corporations Act, the Company's auditor is required to attend the Company's annual general meeting at which the audit report is considered, and must arrange to be represented by a person who is a suitably qualified member of the audit team that conducted the audit and who is in a position to answer questions about the audit.
 Each year, the Company writes to the Company's auditor to inform them of the date of the Company's annual general meeting.
 In accordance with section 250S of the Corporations Act, at the Company's annual general meeting where the Company's auditor or their representative is at the meeting, the Chair allows a reasonable opportunity for the members as a whole at the meeting to ask the auditor (or its representative) questions relevant to the conduct of the audit; the preparation and content of the auditor's report; the accounting policies adopted by the Company in relation to the preparation of the financial statements; and the independence of the auditor in relation to the conduct of the audit.
-The Chair also allows a reasonable opportunity for the auditor under section 250PA of the Corporations Act.
+The Chair also allows a reasonable opportunity for the auditor (or their representative) to answer written questions submitted to the auditor under section 250PA of the Corporations Act.

-A representative of the Company's auditor, Stanton's International attended the Company's annual general meeting held on 26 February 2016.
+A representative of the Company's auditor, Stanton's International attended the Company's annual general meeting held on 24 February 2017.